Academic Catalog

 CB 7700 Recent Developments in Cancer Biology Cr.
 1

-This course is run as a journal club and is designed for students to develop proficiency in critically evaluating original cancer biology literature, to broaden knowledge of current cancer research, and to provide insight into different research strategies.
+This course is a journal club designed for students to develop proficiency in critically evaluating original cancer biology literature, to broaden their knowledge of contemporary topics in cancer biology, and to provide insights into current research strategies.
 Each student is expected to participate in class discussions.
 Offered Fall, Winter.

 Restriction(s): Enrollment is limited to students with a major in Cancer Biology.